-- How do you design a doable project with a defined timespan for a relative novice in science, technology, engineering and mathematics?
+- How do you design a doable project with a defined timespan for a relative novice in your discipline?
 Learn how to set expectations for mentor and mentee to make sure the project and relationship stay on track.

 February 27, 2018 - Creating Inclusive Labs and Research Groups

 - Create and sustain a lab or research group in which each individual feels safe and supported.
-We will discuss how to create a welcoming environment for groups typically underrepresented in science, technology, engineering, and mathematics (STEM) fields, while reflecting on our own identities and experiences and how they may be strengths or blind spots in our mentoring.
+We will discuss how to create a welcoming environment for groups typically underrepresented in higher education, while reflecting on our own identities and experiences and how they may be strengths or blind spots in our mentoring.